NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

-# BajaDAS: Data Acquisition System for Highlander Racing
+# BajaDAS: Data Acquisition System for Highlander Racing test

 BajaDAS is a data acquisition system tailored for the Highlander Racing team's vehicles.
 It gathers real-time telemetry data, crucial for performance analytics and diagnostics.